If you won the lottery and left your job tomorrow, would your org be able to pick up where you left off?

 3. It’s intellectual property that, ethically speaking, can’t just live in your brain.

 None of us should relish the idea of being the sole owners for our work.
-Whether we’re documenting a thank-you letter process or a 5-year strategic plan, those contributions belong to the greater mission we’re serving.
+Whether we’re documenting a thank-you letter process or a 5-year strategic plan, those contributions belong to our orgs.

 That means it’s our ethical responsibility to package that knowledge in a way that our orgs can really own.
 Otherwise, we’re neglecting a major part of the job.

-4. It helps you recall the stuff you’re bound to forget.
+4. Documentation helps you recall the stuff you’re bound to forget.

 Remember the pensieve from Dumbledore’s office, where we got to relive the fun memories of Barty Crouch’s trial and Snape’s childhood?